arangodb/servicemaker/design/PlatformServices.md

-Then the tool takes the Python project (which should run on the selected Python version and have all its dependencies declared in `pyproject.toml`), and we build a derived Docker image by using `uv sync --active` **in the same virtual environment**.
+Then the tool takes the Python project (which should run on the selected Python version and have all its dependencies declared in `pyproject.toml`), and we build a derived Docker image by using `uv install -r pyproject.toml` **in the same virtual environment**.
 This has the effect to only install those dependencies in addition, which are not already contained in the virtual env in the base image.
-At the same time, the net result is a single virtual environment, exactly as modern tooling for Python expects it.
-This will be a robust solution with very little which can go wrong, as far as I can see.

 We can the produce a zipfile in the following way: The base image can include a file with a list of all files in the virtual environment together with their SHA256 sum.
+This means that after successful creation of the final Docker image, we can simply check that no files in the virtual env have changed and which have been added.
+We can then move over the new files to a parallel directory hierarchy under `/project/the_venv/...`.

+To run the project, we simply activate the virtual environment in `/home/user/the_venv` and additional set the `PYTHONPATH` to also find stuff in `/project/the_venv/lib/python3.13/site-packages/` for the additional dependencies.

-This means that after successful creation of the final Docker image, we can simply check which files in the virtual env have changed and which have been added.
-We can then create a single zipfile, which includes all changed files, all new files as well as the files of the project itself.
-This means that if one simply extracts the zipfile in the home directory of `user` in the base Docker image, one can reproduce the complete installation exactly.
+We can then create a single zipfile, which includes all new files as well as the files of the project itself.
+This means that if one simply extracts the zipfile in `/project` on top of the base Docker image, one can reproduce the complete installation exactly.

+This means one can either run the derived Docker image directly, or one can implement a solution to take the zipfile, extract it in `/project`, set a few environment variables and then run the code.

 This approach combines: